lnx66/agents-for-openbb/README.md

 ## Function Calling

-By adding function calling to your copilot, it will be able to request data that is visible on a user's currently-active dashboard in OpenBB Terminal.
+By adding function calling to your copilot, it will be able to request data that is visible on a user's currently-active dashboard in the OpenBB app.

 A list of all widgets currently visible on a user's dashboard is sent to your copilot in the `widgets` array of the request payload.